 A Confederate sharpshooter, hiding behind a cactus in a cordoned-off area in front of those 200 people, looked up to the sky.
 “Was that God?”

 If it was God, then God was on the Union side.
-Because not long after, the Voice told us — and the Federal troop in formation nearby: “Look.
+Because not long after, with the Federal troops in formation nearby, the Voice told us: “Look.
 Sharpshooters are hiding behind the cactus.”

 The Confederate looked up to the sky again.
 “Hush!”